Dakshkumar24/FindoV2/README.md

-🚧 **Project Status: In Progress** 🚧

-This project is actively being developed.
-Features may change, and things might be broken!
-FinDo - Personal Finance Manager
+FinDoV2 – Personal Finance Manager 🚧 In Progress 🚧
-FinDo is a modern, full-stack personal finance management application that helps users track their expenses, manage budgets, and gain insights into their spending habits.
-Built with Next.js, FastAPI, and PostgreSQL, FinDo offers a responsive and intuitive user interface with powerful backend capabilities.
+FinDoV2 is a modern, full-stack personal finance management app that helps users track expenses, manage budgets, and gain insights into their spending.
+Inspired by tools like Mint and YNAB, FinDoV2 offers a customizable, open-source alternative with a clean UI and smart features.

-Features
+Built with Next.js, FastAPI, and PostgreSQL, it includes:

-- 💰 Expense tracking with categories
+💰 Expense tracking & budgeting

-- 📊 Interactive dashboards and reports
+📊 Interactive dashboards

-- 🔒 Secure user authentication
+🔐 Secure JWT authentication

-- 📱 Responsive design for all devices
-- 🎨 Dark/Light mode
-- 🚀 Fast and efficient API with FastAPI
-- 🧠 ML-powered expense categorization
+🧠 ML-powered expense categorization

-- 🐳 Docker containerization for easy deployment
+🐳 Dockerized for easy deployment

 Tech Stack